susanneklien/susanneklien.github.io/README.md

 2020	“Accommodation and resistance in Hokkaido hip hop practitioners: An ethnography of Generation Resignation in post-growth Japan”, Ethnography (Sage), online first.

-2020   "Demographic Change in Contemporary Rural Japan and Its Impact on Ritual Practices", Journal of Religion in Japan 9, Special Issue edited by Elisabetta Porcu and Michael Dylan Foster, (forthcoming).
+2020   "Demographic Change in Contemporary Rural Japan and Its Impact on Ritual Practices", Journal of Religion in Japan 9, Special Issue edited by Elisabetta Porcu and Michael Dylan Foster.

 2019	“Entrepreneurial selves, governmentality and lifestyle migrants in rural Japan”, Asian Anthropology (Chinese University of Hong Kong), Vol. 18/2, online first.